mhamjediers/project_template/README.md

 The project is adapted to my basic social science workflow that uses [Anaconda](https://www.anaconda.com/products/individual) and the `environment.yml` to create a local environment and [Makefile](https://www.gnu.org/software/make/) to automate stuff.

-## Changelog

-See notes on differences compared to the original template in the [changelog](/CHANGELOG.md).

 ## License

 This project is licensed under the terms of the [MIT License](/LICENSE.md).